karl-zh/tfm_demo/docs/user_guides/tfm_build_instruction.rst

    process has changed from previous releases.
 Please refer to the `CMSIS_5` documentation for more details.

+   For IARARM builds, see the notes below on CMSIS_5 versions.

 Build steps for the AN521 target platform:
 ==========================================
 .. code-block:: bash